Canada Obsessed with Debt

 The CRA reported that the mean income in 2022 was $54,000 and that slightly less than 30 million people reported income.
 The result is that we, Canadians, collectively reported about $1.62 trillion in total income.
 About half goes into some form of taxation – so the government received about $800 billion in tax revenue.

-Consumers earned about $800 billion after taxes – but that income was not divided equally, about 15 million Canadians had no income most income earners reported incomes far below $54k.
+Consumers earned about $800 billion after paying(all) taxes – but that income was not divided equally, about 15 million Canadians had no income while most income earners reported incomes far below $54k.

 Mortgage Debt: